prime31/Nez/FAQs/AI.md

 Utility AI
 ==========
+Utility Theory for games.
 The most complex of the AI solutions.
-Best used in very dynamic environments
+Best used in very dynamic environments where it's scoring system works best.
+Utility based AI are more appropriate in situations where there are a large number of potentially competing actions the AI can take such as in a RTS.
+A great overview of utility AI is [available here](http://www.gdcvault.com/play/1012410/Improving-AI-Decision-Modeling-Through).

-# Selector
+## Reasoner
-Selects the best Qualifier from the Qualifiers attached to the Selector
+Selects the best Consideration from a list of Considerations attached to the Reasoner.
+The root of a utility AI.

-# Qualifier
+## Consideration
-Calculates a score that represents the utility/usefulness of its associated action.
+Houses a list of Appraisals and an Action.
+Calculates a score that represents numerically the utility of it's Action

-# Scorer
+## Appraisal
-A method for calculating scores that can be reused across Qualifiers.
+One or more Appraisals can be added to a Consideration.
+They calculate and return a score which is used by the Consideration.

-# Action
+## Action
-The action that the AI executes when a specific Qualifier is selected
+The action that the AI executes when a specific Consideration is selected